huyphamch/terraform-aws-azure-vpn-migration/README.md

 for this scenario.

 <br />Features of the project:
-• Virtual network and subnet in Azure
+<br />• Virtual network and subnet in Azure
-• Virtual private cloud in AWS
+<br />• Virtual private cloud in AWS
-• Gateways in AWS and Azure
+<br />• Gateways in AWS and Azure

 ## Solution
 ![Image](https://github.com/huyphamch/terraform-aws-azure-vpn-migration/blob/main/diagrams/IT-Architecture.png)
+Build a VPN connection in Azure and AWS and set security rules to allow communication between VMs in an multicloud environment.
+<br />Tasks:
 <br />1.
-Creating a Virtual Network and a subnet in Azure
+Creating a Virtual Network and a subnet for VPN and VM in Azure
 <br />2.
-Creating a Virtual Network Gateway
+Creating Gateways in Azure
 <br />3.
-Creating a Virtual Private Cloud in AWS
+Creating a Virtual Private Cloud (VPC) and a subnet for VM in AWS
 <br />4.
-Creating a Gateways in AWS
+Creating Gateways in AWS
 <br />5.
-Creating a connection in Azure Virtual Network Gateway
+Creating a VPN connection between Azure and AWS network
 <br />6.
-Testing the connection
+Testing the VPN connection

 ## Usage
 <br /> 1.
 Open terminal